CloudCannon/reader/README.md

 > The `url` is used to build the `url` field for items in the collection.
 Similar to permalink in many SSGs.
 Can be a string or a function.
 Defaults to `''`.
 >
 > Functions are are supported with `.js` or `.cjs` files.
-Given file path, front matter and filters as arguments.
+Given file path, parsed file content and an object with filters as arguments.
 The return value should be the slash-prefixed URL string.
 >
 > Strings are used as a template to build the URL.
 There are two types of placeholders available, file and data.
 Placeholders resulting in empty values are supported.
 Sequential slashes in URLs are condensed to one.
 >